Salary Survey Guide Jan ’22

 Salary Survey July 2021 for IT, Data and Business Change – Ireland

 This IT Salary Survey covers the Dublin and Ireland IT, Project and Data employment market.
-This Salary Report predominately covers base salary pay but also highlights some interesting trends in total compensation including non-financial benefits.
+This Salary Guide predominately covers base salary pay but also highlights some interesting trends in total compensation including non-financial benefits.
 This Salary Report was conducted across just over 20,000 professionals in Ireland including Software Developers, IT Managers and Leaders, Data and Business Analytics, Project Managers and Business Analysts.

 How do we get this information?